mpolena/Certificates-and-Diplomas/README.md

 This repository shows a collection of certificates and diplomas received as well as resume highlights.

 Resume Highlights:
+- Bachelor of Science in Computer Engineering from Illinois Tech.
 - In depth understanding of software design principles using Python, C and SQL.
 - Ability to design, iterate and improve Deep Learning models using keras and pytorch along with other python tools.